Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Computational strategies for simulating the limit laws

 \begin{rem}

-\begin{itemize} \item[a)] In contrast to the computation of the limiting distribution for the thresholded Wasserstein distance in Thm. \ref{thm:threshold}, general purpose network flow algorithms such as the auction algorithm, Orlin's algorithm or general purpose LP solvers are required for the computation of the limiting distribution with a generic ground distance (that is, not thresholded).
-These algorithms have at least cubic worst case complexity \citep{bertsekas_new_1981, orlin_faster_1993} and quadratic memory requirement and perform much worse than $\mathcal{O}(N^2)$ empirically \citep{Gottschlich2014}. \item[b)] The resulting network-flow problem can be tackled with existing efficient solvers \citep{bertsekas_auction_1992} or commercial solvers like $CPLEX$ (https://www.ibm.com/jm-en/marketplace/ibm-ilog-cplex) which exploit the network structure. \item[c)] For the distributional bound \eqref{eq:convex_strategy} one can also use the thresholded Wasserstein distance $\Wt_p$ instead of $W_p$ to be computational more efficient.
+\begin{itemize} \item[a)] The resulting network-flow problem can be tackled with existing efficient solvers \citep{bertsekas_auction_1992} or commercial solvers like $CPLEX$ (https://www.ibm.com/jm-en/marketplace/ibm-ilog-cplex) which exploit the network structure. \item[b)] For the distributional bound \eqref{eq:convex_strategy} one can also use the thresholded Wasserstein distance $\Wt_p$ instead of $W_p$ to be computational more efficient.
 A large threshold $t$ will result in a better approximation of the true Wasserstein distance, but will also require more computation time. \end{itemize}

 \end{rem}